-This means that the little shock you get from plugging your microwave or blender is nothing compared to the electrical shock should you ever attempt trimming a tree that is touching a power line.
+This means that the little shock you get from plugging your microwave or blender is nothing compared to the electrical shock should you ever attempt trimming a tree touching a power line.

-If you a tree is touching the power line near your home, you must maintain at least a 10-feet distance away from it.
-This is to ensure your safety and to avoid accidentally making contact with live wires.
+If a tree is touching the power line near your home, you must maintain at least a 10-foot distance away from it.
+This is to ensure your safety and avoid accidentally contacting live wires.

 Who should I report a fallen tree on a power line to?